fmher/project-4/README.md

 # MVP

-- A user has access to multiple cars
+- Admin can only edit, update, delete car
+- Anyone can visist the page
+- Any car can be seen
-- See the car details
+- Selected car will show its details
 - show homepage

 # Stretch Goals